 As our children prepare to go back to school it is important to keep our guard up against the spread of the Covid virus.
-It hasn’t been easy and still needs us all to be careful and keep following the basic steps as we done since March.
+It hasn’t been easy and still needs us all to be careful and keep following the basic steps.
 These basic steps are:

 Look after yourself and your whānau the whole year round by following these basic steps.